rongrimes/weewx-tempest-pi/README.md

 * **WOW**

 ### Full disclosure :)
-I have had the _Tempest_ running with _weewx_ software on a _Raspberry Pi 4 2 GB_ platform for 9 months.
+I have had the _Weatherflow Tempest_ running with _weewx_ software on a _Raspberry Pi 4 2 GB_ platform for 9 months.
 I think that a better $ value is to have _weewx_ running on a _Pi Zero 2_.

 This document is being written as I convert the station from the _Pi 4_ to _Pi Zero 2_.
 Since I am converting from an existing system, I may leave a few bits out.
 If they are annoying, or the document could be improved, please let me know.
-If otherwise, then, just Sorry!
+If otherwise, then, just: Sorry!

 ---